0xJs/RedTeaming_CheatSheet/cloud/azure/Cloud-OnPrem-lateral-movement.md

 - https://aadinternals.com/post/on-prem_admin/

 ## Azure AD Connect
-- Azure AD connect features available for each authenticaton method:
-	 -   **Synchronization**.
-Responsible for creating users, groups, and other objects.
-As well as, making sure identity information for your on-premises users and groups is matching the cloud.
-This synchronization also includes password hashes.
-	 -   **Health Monitoring**.
-Azure AD Connect Health can provide robust monitoring and provide a central location in the Azure portal to view this activity.
-- Authentication methods:
-	 - **Cloud authentication**.
-Azure AD handles users' sign-in process.
-Coupled with seamless single sign-on (SSO), users can sign in to cloud apps without having to reenter their credentials.
-With cloud authentication, you can choose from two options:
-		 - **Azure AD password hash synchronization**.
-The simplest way to enable authentication for on-premises directory objects in Azure AD.
-Users can use the same username and password that they use on-premises without having to deploy any additional infrastructure.
-Some premium features of Azure AD, like Identity Protection and Azure AD Domain Services, require password hash synchronization, no matter which authentication method you choose.
-		 - **Azure AD Pass-through authentication**.
-Provides a simple password validation for Azure AD authentication services by using a software agent that runs on one or more on-premises servers.
-The servers validate the users directly with your on-premises Active Directory, which ensures that the password validation doesn't happen in the cloud.
-Companies with a security requirement to immediately enforce on-premises user account states, password policies, and sign-in hours might use this authentication method.
-	 - **Federated authentication**.
-When you choose the Federated authentication method, Azure AD hands off the authentication process to a separate trusted authentication system, such as on-premises Active Directory Federation Services (AD FS), to validate the user’s password.
-The authentication system can provide additional advanced authentication requirements.
-Examples are smartcard-based authentication or third-party multifactor authentication.
-- Azure AD Identity Protection requires Password Hash Sync regardless of which sign-in method you choose, to provide the Users with leaked credentials report.

 - When Azure AD Connect is configured.
 The `SYNC_` account and `MSOL_` account are created. (or `AAD_` if installed on a DC)
 - The `SYNC_` account has the role `Directory Synchronization Accounts` and can reset any password within the cloud and the `MSOL_` and `AAD_` account have DCSync rights.
 - The role is now shown in the Azure portal [Documentation](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#roles-not-shown-in-the-portal)